Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Tracking: fixed sub pixel precision in template matching algorithm.
     Improved - Tracking: use parabolic fit for refinement in template matching algorithm.
     Improved - Annotations: new menus to manage annotations (unload, save as default, reload).
+    Improved - Annotations: default KVA paths can use custom variables based on the active profile.
     Improved - Annotations: changing the style of a drawing now automatically changes the style preset for the tool.
     Improved - Annotations: angle tool now has an option to show the full circle.
     Improved - Annotations: angle tool now has an arrow showing the direction in which the angle is measured.